brandon-charest/6502-Emulator/README.md

 Everything you might need to know about the NES. http://wiki.nesdev.com/w/index.php/Nesdev

-This is for educational purposes only as I explorer the 6502 architecture.
+This is for educational purposes only as I explore the 6502 architecture.